 It’s an adventure that will benefit you and those you teach.

-A perfect summer adventure, escape and skills training course while heading down the Yukon River!
+A perfect summer adventure, escape and skills climate change education and outdoor leadership training course while heading down the Yukon River!
 It’s an adventure that will benefit you and those you lead, teach, mentor and inspire.

 Are you in need of a personal and professional development opportunity to do something out of the box that expands your knowledge and comfort zone?
-In need of a perfect remedy for mid-career fix, a time pause in life to refocus or renew your perspectives for managing and leading others?
-Tired of being stuck inside and not feeling inspired in your role?
+Are you wanting to incorporate leadership, climate change education and policies into your school, office and home?
+In need of a perfect remedy for career fix, a time pause in life to refocus or renew your perspectives for managing and leading others?

 Stop!
 As Bill Murray famously said in his movie Lost in Translation –